Northam pledges over $20 million for Tribal land re-acquisition and cultural site conservation - NewsBreak

 Northam is proposing $10 million to create the Black, Indigenous, and People of Color Conservation Fund.
 The funding would be put towards conserving historic and cultural sites with importance to Virginia’s Black communities, Indigenous tribes and other racial minorities.

-According to a release from Northam, legislation will be introduced in 2022 to attempt to make the fund permanent.US Space Force visits high school in Alexandria
+According to a release from Northam, legislation will be introduced in 2022 to attempt to make the fund permanent.Northam announces proposal for increased HBCU funding

 The other proposal would be for $12 million dollars towards helping tribal nations reacquire land that was taken from them.
 The stewardship of these ancestral and historic lands would be returned to the Tribal nations.
 Northam says that acquiring these lands will help tribes practice sacred traditions, share their stories and celebrate their history.